Ironman Training Tips

 Gradually Increase Your Training Load

 I started training for my late September race in November of the previous year.
 That’s about 9-10 months of slowly building into longer workouts.
-A large part of why I did that is because I didn’t want to have any over-training injuries.
+A large part of why I planned it this way: I didn’t want to have any over-training injuries.
 I started with 30 minutes of training in each category, increasing about 5-15 minutes every week or two.
 My training mantra was “slow is smooth, smooth is fast”.
-This gave my body time to recover and build strength as my body adapted.
+This gave my body time to recover and build strength as my body adapted each month.

 Recovery